maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 .. versionadded 2.2

-.. _HildonEditToolbar-button-clicked:
+.. _EditToolbar-button-clicked:

 The ``button-clicked`` signal

 ::

-  void                user_function                      (HildonEditToolbar *widget,
+  void                user_function                      (EditToolbar *widget,
                                                           gpointer           user_data)      : Run First

 Emitted when the toolbar button has been activated (pressed and released).